mindearth/mobilkit/paper.md

 The availability of mobility data is increasing thanks to the widespread adoption of mobile phones and location-based services.
 This data generates powerful insights on people's mobility habits, with applications in areas such as health, migration, and poverty estimation.
-Yet, despite the growing academic literature on the usage and application of mobile phone location data in this field and despite the raising awareness of the importance of  disaster preparedness and response and climate change resilience, large-scale mobility data remain under-utilized in real-world disaster management operations to this date [@barra2020solid].
+Yet despite the growing academic literature on the usage and application of mobile phone location data in this field and despite the raising awareness of the importance of  disaster preparedness and response and climate change resilience, large-scale mobility data remain under-utilized in real-world disaster management operations to this date [@barra2020solid].

 At present, only few tools allow for an integrated and inclusive analysis of mobility data.
-While toolkits as [@de2016bandicoot] or [@pappalardo2019scikitmobility] allow to perform some basic analytics on large mobility datasets, these cover only some of the steps in the mobility data analysis pipeline.
-Very often you have to go fishing for functions/tools from other libraries to cover for data pre-processing or visualization.
+While toolkits as [@de2016bandicoot] or [@pappalardo2019scikitmobility] allow users to perform some basic analytics on large mobility datasets, these cover only some of the steps in the mobility data analysis pipeline.
+Very often users have to go fishing for functions/tools from other libraries to cover for data pre-processing or visualization.
 Also, there is a lack of clear documentation that enables policymakers and planners to understand the analytics process, outputs, and potential questions that mobility data can answer, particularly in the context of post-disaster assessment.